the1lab/1lab/src/Cat/Diagram/Colimit/Base.lagda.md

 ```
 -->

-We also want to be able to use the interface of `make-is-colimit`{.Agda}
+The concrete interface of `make-is-colimit`{.Agda} is also handy for
-when we have our hands on a colimit.
-To do this, we provide a function
+_consuming_ specific colimits.
+To enable this use case, we provide a
-for *un*making a colimit.
+function which **un**makes a colimit.

 ```agda
   unmake-colimit